whatisaProCoder/custom-image-carousel-component/README.md

 - 🪶 **Lightweight** - No external dependencies except for minimal CSS
 - 🎯 **Targeted Design** - Clean interface focused on showcasing your images
 - 🔄 **Auto Cycling** - Built-in support for automatic image cycling
+- 🔗 **Image Linking** - Add clickable links to your carousel images

 ## Installation